CCSP exam details and process [updated 2022]

 - IDs must be original documents (not photocopies or faxes).

-The documents that will qualify as your primary ID must contain your photograph and signature and must not have expired.
-They will include the following:
+Your primary ID must contain your photograph and signature and must not have expired.
+Acceptable IDs are:

 - Government-issued driver’s license or identification card